-This is a separate site to CreateSpace but with the chance of expanding your readership it is one which is well worth doing.
+This is a separate site to CreateSpace but with the chance of expanding your readership, it is one that is well worth doing.

 Taking into consideration the quality of products in this niche that I have already reviewed here on Work From Home Watchdog, this a question that many will ask.

-However, from looking around and reading about CreateSpace there is nothing to suggest to me that this is a scam.
+However, from looking around and reading about CreateSpace there is nothing at all to suggest to me that this is a scam.

 Yes, there is a lot of information provided and you should most definitely read everything before making a decision on which route to take, but I have only covered the basics of what you can do with your book because there are so many options available to you.